ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 [*Shadowing*](https://en.wikipedia.org/wiki/Variable_shadowing) is a subtle concept.
 As you learned in the [Tour of OCaml](/docs/tour-of-ocaml), bindings are immutable.
 Once you create a name, define it, and bind it to a value, it does not change.
 That said, a name can be defined again to create a new binding.
 This is known as shadowing.
 The second definition *shadows* the first.

-A local definition may shadow any previous definition.
-Inner shadowing is limited to the local definition's scope.
-Therefore, anything written after will still take the previous definition, as shown:
 ```ocaml
 # let i = 21;;
 val i : int = 21